 Whether child pornography is offensive or legal in India has been discussed with the help of two case laws as provided hereunder.

 P.G.
-Sam Infant Jones v.
-State (2021)
+Sam Infant Jones vs. State (2021)

 The High Court’s observation

-The Bench distinguished between a one-time consumer and those who transmit, disseminate, show, or distribute in the digital arena, thereby stating that child pornography is a significant issue that requires a firm approach.
-The Court stated that it is self-evident that the minute one enters digital space, one is subjected to monitoring by either the government or those who operate social networking sites.
-The Court further added that “if you value your privacy, you have no choice but to avoid such networks.
-Of course, in today’s world, this is not an option”.
+The bench distinguished between a one-time consumer and those who transmit, disseminate, show, or distribute in the digital arena, thereby stating that child pornography is a significant issue that requires a firm approach.
+The court stated that it is self-evident that the minute one enters digital space, one is subjected to monitoring by either the government or those who operate social networking sites.
+The court further added that “if you value your privacy, you have no choice but to avoid such networks.
+Of course, in today’s world, this is not an option.”

 Crl.O.P.
-(Md) No. 11735 of 2014 v.
-State (2015)
+(Md) No. 11735 of 2014 vs. state (2015)

-A reformative judgment was given by the Madras High Court while deciding the case of Crl.O.P.
-(Md) No. 11735 of 2014 v.
-State (2015), which involved a 15-year-old boy becoming victim to sexual harassment by the petitioner, a British National while the former was residing in the Trust run by the latter.
-While defining the term ‘child sex abuse’, the Court had viewed that intercourse, attempted intercourse, oral-genital contact, fondling of genitals directly or via clothes, exhibition or exposing children to attempt sexual behavior or pornography, and the use of children for prostitution or pornography are all examples of the same.
+A reformative judgement was given by the Madras High Court while deciding the case of Crl.O.P.
+(Md) No. 11735 of 2014 vs. State (2015), which involved a 15-year-old boy becoming victim to sexual harassment by the petitioner, a British National while the former was residing in the Trust run by the latter.
+While defining the term ‘child sex abuse’, the Court had viewed that intercourse, attempted intercourse, oral-genital contact, fondling of genitals directly or via clothes, exhibition or exposing children to attempt sexual behaviour or pornography, and the use of children for prostitution or pornography are all examples of the same.

 Laws playing a modest role

-According to Article 39 (e) (f) of the Indian Constitution, it is the responsibility of the State to ensure that children are not harmed and that they are given the chance and facilities to develop in a healthy and free way.
-Similarly, Article 45 states that it is the responsibility of the State to give comprehensive care and education to all children, particularly until they reach the age of six.
-The State is allowed to provide specific provisions for women and children under Article 15(3).
+According to Article 39 (e) (f) of the Indian Constitution, it is the responsibility of the state to ensure that children are not harmed and that they are given the chance and facilities to develop in a healthy and free way.
+Similarly, Article 45 states that it is the responsibility of the state to give comprehensive care and education to all children, particularly until they reach the age of six.
+The state is allowed to provide specific provisions for women and children under Article 15(3).
 Apart from the constitutional rights, Parliament enacted the Protection of Children from Sexual Offence Act 2012 in order to protect children from sexual assault, sexual harassment, and pornography, as well as to establish special courts for the trial of such offences and for matters related to or incidental to them.
-The Court in the present case noted that despite the aforementioned special rule, the fact remained that, according to NCRB studies, crimes against minors are escalating at an alarming rate.
+The court in the present case noted that, despite the aforementioned special rule, the fact remained that, according to NCRB studies, crimes against minors are escalating at an alarming rate.

 A reformative viewpoint

-The Court in light of the present case made the following socially awakening observations:
+The Court, in light of the present case, made the following socially awakening observations:

 1. It is necessary for the government to make a decision on sex education after comprehensive consideration.
-In these days of globalization, where every knowledge is available via the Internet, young people are naturally fascinated about sex and are more likely to see pornographic material, which can lead to sexual arousal and the commission of sexual offences against minors.
+In these days of globalisation, where knowledge is available via the Internet, young people are naturally fascinated about sex and are more likely to see pornographic material, which can lead to sexual arousal and the commission of sexual offences against minors.

 3. Children can benefit from age-appropriate education about their bodies and sexuality to help them grasp the difference between sexual and non-sexual contact.
 This type of instruction can help children overcome the feelings of shame and dread that commonly accompany sexual assault and enable them to disclose past or current abuse.
 Given the overwhelming evidence that child sexual abuse is widespread in India, as well as strong evidence that age-appropriate sexuality education for children can reduce the incidence and severity of sexual abuse, the Indian government’s failure to provide compulsory sexuality education for children in all schools amounts to negligence and a violation of its commitments.